amitojphagura/CarPricePredictor/README.md

 ## Project Overview

 This project takes a raw used-car listings dataset, cleans and engineers features from it, trains several regression models, identifies the best-performing model, and serves it as a containerized prediction API.
-The exploratory work started in Jupyter notebooks and has since been ported into a full `src/` pipeline (ingestion → transformation → training → prediction), wrapped in a Flask API, and packaged into a Docker image — anyone can pull this repo and run it without installing Python or any dependencies locally.
+The exploratory work started in Jupyter notebooks and has since been ported into a full `src/` pipeline (ingestion → transformation → training → prediction), wrapped in a Flask API, and packaged into a Docker image, anyone can pull this repo and run it without installing Python or any dependencies locally.

 ## Dataset